basecamp/marginalia/README.md

   * `:job` to include the classname of the ActiveJob being performed.
   * `:hostname` to include ```Socket.gethostname```.
   * `:pid` to include current process id.
+  * `:db_host` to include the configured database hostname.
+  * `:socket` to include the configured database socket.
+  * `:database` to include the configured database name.

 Pull requests for other included comment components are welcome.